gemini-hlsw/gpp-client/docs/source/configuration/index.rst

 - API tokens for each environment
 - A flag that controls whether OS environment variables may be used

-The configuration system is composed of three layers:
+The configuration system is implemented in the following modules:

 1. :doc:`config` — the high-level interface used by the client and CLI
 2. :doc:`defaults` — built-in default values (paths, filenames, baseline environment)